Table of Contents[Hide][Show]

 British Airways Family Sharing Feature – Executive Club Household Accounts

 One of my favorite features of the British Airways Avios program is the British Airways Executive Club Household Account.
-This program allows you and your family to share Avios points across all of your programs (it applies for up to 6 people that live with you).
+This program allows you and your family to share Avios points across all of your programs (it applies to up to 6 people that live with you).

 How to Book Flights with Avios Points

-Avios Distance based Redemption Chart
+Avios Distance-based Redemption Chart

 The table below shows the current award redemption requirements for British Airways.
 The two variables that determine Avios requirements are distance flown and if it is Peak or Off Peak.
 The Off Peak awards apply if you are using Avios to fly on either British Airways or Iberia aircraft – other Oneworld partners require peak pricing.

-The other important thing to note, is that British Airways no longer allows the use of Zone 1 point requirements in North America.
+The other important thing to note is that British Airways no longer allows the use of Zone 1 point requirements in North America.
 They changed this in February 2015.
-Prior to that the value of using BA Avios for North American shot haul flights (i.e Detroit to New York) was huge – you could get a round trip flight for 9,000 points!
+Prior to that, the value of using BA Avios for North American shot haul flights (i.e Detroit to New York) was huge – you could get a round trip flight for 9,000 points!

 Off Peak and Zone 1 awards are essentially only for flights within Europe on British Airways or Iberia planes.
 If you are using Avios for other Oneworld partners, you will be focused on Peak pricing.

 How to use Avios Points to Book North American Domestic Flights

 In North America, the sweet spots for booking with Avios are flights that are less than 1,150 miles flying direct on American Airlines.

 American operates out of ten hubs – These are the airports you will want to fly into or out of to get a low point Avios redemption